-A director shall give notice in writing to the company in respect of date of which the director became a director of a public company or of a subsidiary of a public company and particulars of any change relating to shares, debentures, participatory interest, rights, options and contracts in the company or in related corporation
+A director shall give notice in writing to the company in respect of particulars of any change relating to shares, debentures, participatory interest, rights, options and contracts in the company or in related corporation

-Any changes in the nationality, residential address, business occupation, particulars of other directorships of public companies or its subsidiaries, IC/Passport number of directors including date of resignation, removal, retirement, not re-elected and death.
+Any changes in the name, nationality, residential address, service address, business occupation, particulars of other directorships of public companies or its subsidiaries, IC/Passport number of directors including date of resignation, removal, retirement, not re-elected and death.
 In case of death, to provide death certificate.

 |3.0||Responsibilities As Employers|